gopoma/competitive-programming/known.md

 * Both `Lazy Segment Tree` templates require that size must be a power of $2$.

 * `Simulate your algorithm in paper` >:v

+* When working nearly `BIG`, ensure you enable `trapv` if you don't know where is the WA.